 - Lighting.
-We have renovated our Travelers-owned Hartford area offices and Norcross and Omaha data centers to upgrade our lights to LED.
+We have renovated our Travelers owned Hartford area offices and Norcross and Omaha data centers to upgrade our lights to LED.
 We continue to explore LED lighting upgrades to other owned facilities. - Technology Equipment Upgrades.
 On a regular basis, we upgrade software and equipment in our data centers to help maximize energy efficiency. - Building Fabric Maintenance Program.
 We have a comprehensive preventive maintenance and repair program (which includes a focus on windows and roof systems) designed to ensure building integrity and reduce energy loss. - Cloud Migration.
-We have an Enterprise initiative to utilize Software as a Service and Cloud-based solutions that will reduce our dependence on our data centers, which will reduce our carbon footprint over time. - Efficient Fleet Vehicles.
+We have an Enterprise initiative to utilize software as a service (SaaS) and cloud-based solutions that will reduce our dependence on our data centers, which will reduce our carbon footprint over time. - Efficient Fleet Vehicles.
 We regularly evaluate our fleet options and plan to continue to transition our fleet to more environmentally efficient vehicles over time.

 Results from these initiatives have been impactful.
-For example, as a result of these actions, we have reduced the electricity usage at our owned facilities by 46% since 2006.
-In addition, our open workspace environment, which we began to implement in 2016, increases operational efficiency and decreases our need for office space.
-We expect that upon completion of our office renovation project, we will reduce our real estate portfolio by more than 35%.
+For example, our open workspace environment, which we began to implement in 2016, increases operational efficiency and decreases our need for office space.
+We expect that upon completion of our office renovation project, we will reduce our real estate portfolio by approximately 50%.

-Additionally, many of our efforts in recent years to improve our claim service also reduce our emissions intensity.
+Additionally, many of our efforts in recent years to enhance our claim service also reduce our emissions intensity.
 For instance:

-- We have implemented virtual claim tools, which allow customers to share photos and videos when filing a claim, eliminating the need for a live inspection.
-We are now using virtual claim handling capabilities on a significant majority of both auto appraisals and wind/hail claims, all without the need for inspection by a Travelers Claim professional.
+- We have implemented virtual claim tools, which allow customers to share photos and videos when filing a claim, eliminating the need for an on-site inspection.
+We are now using virtual claim handling capabilities on a significant majority of both auto appraisals and wind/hail claims, all without the need for on-site inspection by a Travelers Claim professional.
 Leveraging our state-of-the-art digital capabilities can speed claim payments and also reduce miles driven by our claim fleet. - Deploying drones to inspect roof damage improves the customer experience and eliminates safety hazards, while reducing emissions associated with roof inspections, as drone use reduces the need for ladder assist vendors to travel to the affected property.